-PharmaWise: Exclusive Interview with Pranav Kumar
+PharmaWise: Exclusive Interview with Pranav Kumar on CX in Healthcare

 Positive customer experience will play an important role in building brand loyalty and advocacy for Pharma in the coming years.
 As a part of PharmaWise, our exclusive blog interview series featuring pharma industry veterans, we spoke to Pranav Kumar, Chief Experience Designer, Praakamya, on Customer Experience in Healthcare: Pharma Perspective.